Viki-coding/ADHD-Self-Assessment/README.md

 <h2>BUGS</h2>

 <h4>Resolved Bugs</h4>
 I came across many bugs while testing the quiz, from missing semi-colons to indenting incorrectly.
-Using the python code checker while writing the code helped to higlight these.
+Using the python code checker while writing the code helped to highlight these.
 It was also helpful breaking down the problem and thinking logically - what’s working and what’s not to be able to focus on the issue.
-It also helped to make my commit messages better as I at the beginning I was testing all my functions out in gitpod, commiting, changing them, commiting it again so when I started creating the function in the test area first it allowed me the confidence that I knew that function worked.
+It also helped to make my commit messages better as I at the beginning I was testing all my functions out in gitpod, committing, changing them, committing it again so when I started creating the function in the test area first it allowed me the confidence that I knew that function worked.

 <h4>BUG 1 - Uppercase throwing error:</h4>
 While doing some testing I had been quickly entering name or letters without using an uppercase for the first name, so during a systematic check when I did capitalise my first name the following error was displayed.
 On looking at my code I discovered I used .upper() method rather than .lower() Once amended it worked.